 The basic wheel was formed by the addition of an 'impure' red-violet and the 'accidental' G sharp in the twelfth segment.
 De Maistre's next task was to insert the remaining four black notes - C sharp, for example, was placed in a segment of yellow-green colour, between C at yellow and D at green.
 In this way, a graduated colour wheel was built up to represent the twelve notes of music, and De Maistre's colour-music code was formed.
 Travelling round and round the wheel mimicked the cycle of musical octaves (from A' to A and so on up the scale), all the while accompanied by a smooth flow of changing colour.

 The ROY G BIV colour sequence had long been used as a shorthand expression for the colours of the rainbow.
 It was devised by Sir Isaac Newton to describe the artificial spectrum he first produced in 1666.
 When he split sunlight with a prism, Newton produced a continuum of pure colours - the spectrum.
 He initially noted eleven basic colours, later reducing his description to five broad hues.
-For the publication of "Opticks" in 1704, orange and indigo were added to create the seven-hued rainbow, ROY G BIV, that is commonplace today.
+For the publication of "Opticks" in 1704, orange and indigo were added to create the seven-hued rainbow, ROY G BIV, which is commonplace today.
 This structure was an artifice, designed by Newton as a metaphor for a certain traditional musical mode.
-Its fundamental chord - of the first, third, and fifth notes - was represented by the triad of primary colours, red, yellow and blue.
+A triad of primary colours - red, yellow and blue - represented a tonic chord - the first, third, and fifth notes of the musical scale.
 Intervals of fifths (such as red and blue) were considered harmonious, as in music, while adjacent colours were held not to agree.
 And so a crude colour-music code was created: although the musical system has changed since Newton's time, the pursuit of esoteric relationships between light and sound has continued.
 Many reputable scientists have been intrigued by the analogy, allotting spectral colours to various scales of musical notes on a modern keyboard.
 Professor A W Rimington described his own method in 1895, prior to one of his famous colour-organ concerts in London:

 "Starting from these remarkable physical analogies, I have divided the spectrum band into diatonic intervals or notes, on the same plan as that of the musical scale...The middle C having usually been the note selected for fixing the pitch of a keyed instrument, it would seem natural to take it as the first point of contact between the two scales (of music and colour)."

-Isaac Newton had originally designed ROY G BIV to follow a scale beginning at the note D. The mathematician, Leonard Euler, had shifted colours down a tone in the 18th century, to align them to a more up-to-date musical system, and, by the end of the 19th century, Rimington and many others began their colour-music codes at the note C. From red, the spectral colours would ascended the scale of C major, spanning a full octave.
+Isaac Newton had originally designed ROY G BIV to follow a scale beginning at the note D. The mathematician, Leonard Euler, had shifted colours down a tone in the 18th century, to align them to a more up-to-date musical system, and, by the end of the 19th century, Rimington and many others began their colour-music codes at the note C. From red, the spectral colours would ascend the scale of C major, spanning a full octave.
 De Maistre was to move all colours a further three semitones down the keyboard.
 His modified scheme was Newtonian, nevertheless; it still climbed the white notes, and used the traditional ROY G BIV colours.
 But rather than start on Newton's D, or the popular middle C, De Maistre began his colour-music code at A. During his lifetime, an A became the international standard of pitch at A440 cycles per second.
-Its musical primacy could not be ignored by the artist, who had studied music at the conservatorium.
-There, he played a viola, which has a bottom note of bass C, but he did not construct his code with that instrument in mind.
+As an artist who had both studied and performed music, he could not ignore its musical primacy.
+Although De Maistre played the viola, which has a bottom note of bass C, he did not construct his code with that instrument in mind.
 He turned instead to the piano he kept in his painting studio, for his visual cue.
 Its lowest note was A, which De Maistre assigned to red, the first colour visible at the low end of the spectrum.
 In one sketch, he outlined a full stretch of over seven octaves, colouring both 'white' and 'black' notes individually.
 At the centre of his painted keyboard, all colours were at full strength: they progressively lightened for higher octaves, and darkened as they fell away in the bass.
 Nevertheless, each octave was internally consistent - each began at the beginning with red, the first spectral colour, and A, the first-named note.
 They followed the scale of A natural minor, which, like its relative major C, has no sharps or flats in its key signature.

 De Maistre's code is a rational construct, based on the physical realities of musical pitch, and of the colour spectrum.
 The musical scale, a linear sequence of seven notes, is a familiar structure.
 ROY G BIV sets out an equivalent scale of colours; it, too, is a finite and linear array, and is the only commonly known set of seven colour-names.
 When the red and violet ends of the spectrum are fixed to the notes A and G, and after all the sharps and flats are coloured in, the system allows for transpositions into any key, major or minor.
 C major, for example, is based on yellow, and De Maistre used that key to describe his colour-music code in 1919.
 Yellow stands out amongst the colours due to its intensity, leading some to believe the code started from middle C and yellow, the middle of the spectrum.
 Although the centre of the spectrum is in fact occupied by green, yellow is one possible starting point, and the other colours would automatically fall into place either side.
 This may well be the way De Maistre went about it - indeed, he was impressed by triumphant yellow, and thought C major, with its positive sound, to be a fitting match for the rainbow.
 While middle C is often the starting-point for simple tunes, its alignment to yellow is incidental.
 In the end, it is merely the third colour on the third note.
 Musical erudition and colour theory would both emphasise A and red, rather than C and yellow, as the foundation of De Maistre's code.